Tutorial: Implement the Azure industrial IoT reference solution architecture

 These increased efficiencies lead to faster production and lower energy consumption, which all lead to lowering the cost for the produced goods while increasing their quality in most cases.

-The solution must be as efficient as possible and enable all required use cases like condition monitoring, OEE calculation, forecasting, and anomaly detection.
-From the insights gained from these use cases, in a second step a digital feedback loop can be created which can then apply optimizations and other changes to the production processes.
+The solution must be as efficient as possible and enable all required use cases such as condition monitoring, overall equipment effectiveness (OEE) calculation, forecasting, and anomaly detection.
+By using the insights gained from these use cases, you can then create a digital feedback loop which can then apply optimizations and other changes to the production processes.

-Interoperability is the key to achieving a fast rollout of the solution architecture and the use of open standards like OPC UA significantly helps with achieving this interoperability.
+Interoperability is the key to achieving a fast rollout of the solution architecture.
+The use of open standards such as OPC UA significantly helps to achieve this interoperability.

-This solution uses IEC 62541 Open Platform Communications (OPC) Unified Architecture (UA) for all Operational Technology (OT) data.
-This standard is described here.
+This tutorial shows you how to deploy an industrial IoT solution by using Azure services.
+This solution uses the IEC 62541 Open Platform Communications (OPC) Unified Architecture (UA) for all operational technology (OT) data.

 Reference solution architecture

-Here are the components involved in this solution:
+The following table describes the key components in this solution:

 Component | Description |